kavia-common/ai-requirements-automation-suite-6255-6266/automation_backend/README.md

 Notes
 - If Allure CLI is not installed, the results will still be collected in allure-results, but the static report may be empty.
 - Storage folders are created under STORAGE_BASE (default: ./storage).
+- CORS origin http://localhost:3000 is allowed by default.